maahl/pg_venv/README.md

 should be displayed (general case) or sourced (currently, only needed when switching venv).
 A comment in the output of this function will tell you the exact line you should copy in your bashrc.

+The meaning of the variables is explained in the help text: `./pg_wrapper.py --help`.

 For example, in your bashrc: